- 2-Minute Article

 You may hear “estate” and think mansions and sprawling grounds, but you don’t have to be wealthy to need an estate plan.
 Everyone who wants to pass on assets after his or her death should consider establishing a formal plan.
-This important set of legal documents provides much-needed predictability and organization at a difficult time in your family’s life.
+This important set of legal documents provides much-needed organization at a difficult time in your family’s life.

 What is an estate plan?

 An estate plan is a collection of documents that protects your assets and personal property (your “estate”) and details how you want to pass them down.
 It documents your wishes and specifies people who will guard those wishes and act on them in your stead.